 - This is the only course in WA where you can get qualified to work with and teach children from birth to Year 6.

-- As part of your studies, you’ll gain the practical experience you need to teach in a wide range of schooling environments which could include metropolitan, rural, remote, international, hard-to-staff, multicultural, hospital, private and state schools.
+- As part of your studies, you’ll gain the practical experience you need to teach in a wide range of child care and schooling environments which could include metropolitan, rural, remote, international, hard-to-staff, multicultural, hospital, private and state schools.
 We offer a variety of internships in Western Australia, with some placements available for 12 months.

 - You’ll enjoy a range of learning experiences.
 We were the first in Australia to introduce mixed-reality learning, using avatars to prepare you for real life classroom experiences.